RMI-PACTA/workflow.aggregate.loanbooks/README.md

 ### Matching loan books

+`run_matching.R` will run the matching process for one loan book at a time.
+This is because the matching process requires a manual step.
+So a full automation is not feasible.
+The loan book to work on is specified in the `.env` file, using the `FILENAME_RAW` parameter.
+This will create the initial matching for the loan book and save it to the `DIR_MATCHED` directory.
+After completing the manual matching process, the script will continue by reading in the manually matched file and running the prioritization step, before saving the final matched file to the `DIR_MATCHED` directory.

 To check the progress of the matching process, you can run the `run_match_success_rate.R` script.
 This will compare matches between the matched prioritized loan books and the raw loan books and return plots showing the match success rates on the sector level by...

 - number of loans
 - value of loans outstanding
 - and value of credit limit

 for each of them.
 It will also generate a summary table of the match success rates for all loan books.
 All files are written to the `DIR_MATCHED` directory.

 ### Standard PACTA

 After you have finished matching all loan books, you can run the `batch_run_pacta.R` script.
 This will read in all matched prioritized loan books (based on the assumption that they follow the naming convention matched_prio_SOME_NAME.csv) and process all of them together.
 The script will:

 - batch run PACTA for Banks TMS and SDA calculations for all loan books
 - generate all standard PACTA for Banks plots and output files for a